Sindry-Manufacturing/rotoforge/docs/getting_started_afrbplayground.md

-# AF‑RB Playground — Operator & Developer Getting Started Guide
+# afrb Playground — Operator & Developer Getting Started Guide
 *(for RotoForge / additive friction roll bonding hardware)*

 This GUI script generates simple, test‑friendly G‑code patterns (lines, dots, rasters, drifts, overhang tests) for wire‑fed friction roll bonding.
 It’s not a full slicer—think of it as a safe, inspectable pattern generator you can extend.